tkhobbes/newbooksdb/README.md

 - email: The email of a user (must be unique)
 - password_digest (for the has_secure_password method)

+#### Owners and Profiles

+Model to store book owner data.
+"Owners" is used with devise for basic login stuff, "Profile" holds additional data about each owner.

 ### Ruby Version

 This application is setup using Ruby v 3.1.2